How to Consolidate Debt

 Calculate how much debt you have

 Figuring out how much you owe is a critical first step in consolidating debt.
-This will allow you to implement a plan that fits your budget and helps you determine how much you’re able to borrow.
+This will allow you to implement a plan that fits your budget and helps you determine how much you can borrow.

 Determine your average interest rate

 Each of your credit card balances and other debts will likely have a different interest rate.
-Before you consolidate your debt, be sure to use an online interest rate calculator to determine how high your average interest rate is.
+Before you consolidate your debt, use a debt consolidation calculator to determine if you can save on interest by consolidating your debts into a single monthly payment at a lower interest rate.

 Identify an affordable monthly payment

-An affordable monthly payment is the core of debt consolidation.
-The amount you pay each month should be weighed against your household budget as well as what you spend on necessities such as food and utilities.
+The core of debt consolidation is an affordable monthly payment.
+The amount you pay each month should be weighed against your household budget and what you spend on necessities such as food and utilities.
+You could use an online debt consolidation calculator to estimate what the monthly payments could be on a personal loan.

 Evaluate your debt consolidation options

 There are many options for debt consolidation.
-You may consider a debt consolidation loan or you could opt for a debt management plan.
-Each debt consolidation method has advantages and disadvantages, so review the details of each before choosing the option that works best for you.
+You may consider a debt consolidation loan or a debt management plan.
+Each method has advantages and disadvantages, so review the details of each before choosing the option that works best for you.

 Advantages of Debt Consolidation